 Protesters gather outside of the Jefferson County Commission meeting on July 21, asking Commissioner Tricia Jackson to either explain a photo of her posing with two individuals described as “Proud Boys flashing a white power sign” or resign from the Commission.

-Publisher’s note from the August 2022 print issue
+Editor’s note from the August 2022 print issue

 The American experiment with democracy began with meetings — in churches, in taverns, in private homes, even in caves.
 The norm we’ve come to expect, enshrined in laws, is for meetings of local government commissions, councils and committees to be open to the public with opportunities for comment.
 It can be tiring for the folks sitting at the official table to listen, and sometimes it gets a little heated, but as has been said about other activities, if it’s too quiet, you’re not doing it right.